Who Is at Fault in a Three-Car Accident?

 No part of your body is safe in a pedestrian accident, particularly in pedestrian auto accidents.
 Following is a list of some of the most common pedestrian injuries.

-Soft tissue damage includes whiplash and similar injuries that doctors often have trouble seeing on medical scans such as X-rays and MRIs.
+Soft tissue injuries include whiplash and similar injuries that doctors often have trouble seeing on medical scans such as X-rays and MRIs.
 This type of injury can cause a lot of pain.
 Your lawyer can help you prove your injury, either in court or at the settlement table.

 Bone fractures are perhaps the most common type of injury in pedestrian accidents.
 Sometimes they are not very serious.
 In other cases, you could end up in traction.
 A broken bone could even puncture an internal organ.
 Broken ribs, in particular, can cause debilitating suffering that might justify a large claim for pain and suffering.